mbkers/ship-trajectory-prediction/README.md

 A recurrent sequence-to-sequence encoder-decoder model with attention is implemented.

-The advantage of this type of model is that it can accept variable input and output sequence lengths.

 The encoder-decoder model architecture is organised as follows:

 1. Encoder: BiLSTM
 2. Aggregate function: Attention mechanism
 3. Decoder: LSTM

+The advantage of this model is that it accepts variable-length input and output sequences.

 ## Metrics and evaluation